tranhuudang/Flutility/README.md

     <img alt="GitHub release" src="https://img.shields.io/github/release/tranhuudang/flutility.svg">
   </a>
 </p>
-Your All-in-One Developer & Designer Toolkit
+Helpful toolkit for Flutter Developer

-Flutility is a comprehensive desktop application tailored for developers, designers, and content creators.
+Flutility is a comprehensive desktop application tailored for Flutter developers.
 This versatile tool brings together essential utilities in a single platform, streamlining your workflow and saving you valuable time.
 Whether you need to preview fonts, pick colors, format JSON, test APIs, or compress images, Flutility has you covered with a clean and intuitive interface.